hu1k00/hu1k00.github.io/_tabs/about.md

 # Welcome to Amr Yasser's Cybersecurity Hub!

-__I’m Amr Yasser, a Junior Penetration Tester with a keen interest in cybersecurity and a solid foundation in ethical hacking.
+__I’m Amr Yasser, a Penetration Tester with a keen interest in cybersecurity and a solid foundation in ethical hacking.
 My journey began with a fascination for uncovering vulnerabilities and has since evolved into a passion for safeguarding digital landscapes.__

 # Who Am I?

-As a Junior Penetration Tester, I specialize in identifying and addressing security flaws in systems and applications.
+As a  Penetration Tester, I specialize in identifying and addressing security flaws in systems and applications.
 My approach combines hands-on experience with a deep understanding of cybersecurity principles, thanks to my extensive study of key certifications.

 # What I Do